 Under the Work and Care Act, female employees are entitled to a minimum of 16 weeks as maternity leave.
-The leave may commence up to 6 weeks and should start no later than 4 weeks before the child is born and can continue for at least 10 weeks after birth.
+The leave may commence up to 6 weeks before the child is due and should start no later than 4 weeks before the child is born and can continue for at least 10 weeks after birth.
 The Working Time Act of 1996 provides mothers who resume working after giving birth the right to feed the infant on the job site for up to 9 months after birth.

 Nursing mothers in the workplace will receive full pay.
 Women who are self-employed can receive pregnancy and maternity benefits through the Social Security Agency (UWV) for up to 16 weeks, usually beginning 6 weeks before the child’s birth.

-According to the Work and Care Act, an employee whose wife or partner gives birth is entitled to 2 days of paid leave and three additional days of unpaid leave within the 4 weeks after the child has been brought home from the hospital.
+According to the Work and Care Act, an employee whose wife or partner gives birth is entitled to 2 days of paid leave and 3 additional days of unpaid leave within the 4 weeks after the child has been brought home from the hospital.
 The employee can take emergency leave for the childbirth.
 Employers cannot deny a request for paternity leave.

-Both employees and employers contribute to the social insurance system which includes a workers' compensation system administered by the Work and Income According to Labor Capacity Act.
+Both employees and employers contribute to the social insurance system which includes a workers’ compensation system administered by the Work and Income according to the Labor Capacity Act.
 An injured employee is entitled to paid sick leave for up to 2 years under the Work Plan for the Partially Disabled (WGA).
 If it is determined that an employee will be able to earn no more than 20% of pre-injury wages and there is no chance of recovery, the person will be placed under the Income Provision Plan.